The-Kshitij/Heart_Failure_Prediction/README.md

 Use the various algos to predict the result and check the accuracy.

 Output:
-I had the best accuracy using support vector classification with rbf kernel.
+I had the best accuracy using support vector classification with rbf kernel.(91.3%)